VFulara/LendingClubCaseStudy/README.md

 - Conclusion 2 from the analysis
 - Conclusion 3 from the analysis
 - Conclusion 4 from the analysis
+- Conclusion 5 from the analysis by Tarun

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->